Tikandak/Naniz/README.md

 1. [Node.js][]: We use Node to run a development web server and build the project.
    Depending on your system, you can install Node either from source or as a pre-packaged bundle.

+2. PostgresSql Database (at least PostgresSql v10).
+Create a database and configure datasource in application-dev.yml

+3. You must provide smtp parameters (host, port, username, password) for the mailing service in application-dev.yml

 After installing Node, you should be able to run the following command to install development tools.
 You will only need to run this command when dependencies change in [package.json](package.json).